Preparing the right mix

 Just like a chef mixes his ingredients, so does the crane operator the different types of metal according to the foundry’s recipe.
 The composition needed is sent to him by the control system and shown on the display in his crane cab.
 For this, the crane controller communicates with the foundry’s charging system by Profibus link.

 In manual operation the crane operator drives to one of the numbered bunkers and picks up the bulk material by magnet – a maximum of five tons per lifting movement.
 The display shows information on the amount of material that has been picked up and the amount still missing from the particular bunker.
 The crane operator can release excessive quantities of material from the magnet in fine steps at the touch of a button, thereby allowing exact proportioning of his ingredients.
 The casting ingredients are unloaded into a material container.
 The two containers for this are located in a frame underneath the crane bridge, or in other words, always there where the crane is.
 The distances in the 60 metre long hall, the number of bunkers that are to be used and the required charging rate of 15 t/h necessitate high crane and crab speeds and thus a robust construction.
 The crane bridge can be accelerated smoothly up to 63 m/min by four drives.
 The cross travel speed is 40 m/min and the lifting speed 20 m/min.
-An SH wire rope hoist from STAHL CraneSystems with a high FEM classification of 3m (ISO M6) serves as hoist for these exacting demands.
+An SH wire rope hoist from STAHL CraneSystems, featuring a high FEM classification of 3m (ISO M6) according to FEM/ISO standards, serves as hoist for these exacting demands.

 The crane takes over the night shift